shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ```
 `make` should not issue any errors -- let me know if you get errors.<br>

-Nothing will be submitted to Turnin for this lab, but you must complete this [google survey](https://docs.google.com/forms/d/e/1FAIpQLSc_DOE7Ps-l4ApR8l7KN1y2KIm1OdvnoBKJqaQF9go6P9t_eQ/viewform?usp=sf_link).
+Nothing will be submitted to Turnin for this lab, but you must complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link).

+> Note: The programs in this lab were created to produce errors, so that you can get some practice working with gdb.
+Don't spend too much time trying to figure out what the program is "supposed" to do -- in some cases, the code is an example of something you should NOT do in your own programs.

 ## Exercise 1: Debugging Practice Part 1